-Cyber criminals have advanced their attack vectors, both in sophistication and frequencies, taking the pandemic situation into their favour.
+Cybercriminals have advanced their attack vectors, both in sophistication and frequencies, taking the pandemic situation in their favour.
 Once the attack is successful, post-exploitation effects can be disastrous, which the targeted organisation has to deal with at any cost.
 It could lead to attackers staying silently observing the users for long periods, exfiltrating data in large amounts, or simply deleting/modifying information and stealing the critical information in a few hours.

-The impact of a cyber attack can vary according to business nature and attack vector.
+The impact of a cyber-attack can vary according to business nature and attack vector.
 It cost £13,400 to average enterprises where breaches were identified and associated with an outcome.
-No matter what the business niche is, a successful cyber attack has the potential damage cost linked to brand reputation and customer loyalty.
+No matter the business niche, a successful cyberattack can damage costs linked to brand reputation and customer loyalty.

 On a broad level, the average cost of stolen bank details is 259.56$.
-However, the impact of cyber breach and attack can be categorised into a threeway.
+However, the impact of cyber breaches and attacks can be categorised into a threeway.

 Financial: The loss of business finances in case of paying ransomware or as a result of economic loss.
 Especially in isolated systems, fraudulent payment through a phishing attack, loss of financial information, or theft of business data by any kind of breach/attack.

 Reputational: Businesses face reputational damage in data theft or loss of PII (Personal Identification Information).
 This can affect the Business-customer B2C and B2B relationships and result in loss of a customer, loss in sales or profit.

 Legal Penalties: GDPR, DPA, and other privacy laws force the business to respect the requirements and fulfil the legal requirement for fines if the organisation mismanages the data or becomes a victim of cyber attacks due to their lack of due diligence towards security.